-In Vietnam, it’s a violation of law not wearing helmet(s) while riding motorcycles.
-Once finding you are breaking this rule, the policemen reserve the right to stop you on the street and fine you.
-Actually, they can be a bit easier for tourists at tourism cities like Hoi An, Đà Nẵng, because they may understand that international tourists don’t have much knowledge of Vietnamese law.
-However, it’s not about the policemen and the fine, it’s about your own safety.
-Wearing a good quality helmet will protect your most important body part against any accident.
+In Vietnam, it will be illegal for not wearing helmet(s) while riding a bike.
+If police see you riding without a helmet, they will stop and fine you.
+Actually, they can be a bit easier for tourists at tourism cities like Hoi An, Da Nang, because they may understand that international tourists don’t have much knowledge of Vietnamese law.
+However, it’s not about the police and the fine, it’s about your own safety.
+Wearing a high-quality helmet will protect your most important body part against any accident.

 At Hoi An Bike Rental, you’ll be provided with two 3/4 helmets at no extra charge.
-Don’t worry in case you have a larger head size, we have full-faced helmet with L and XL size for you as well.
-Kids’ helmets are also available.
-All of the helmets of ours are in good quality and imported from Thailand.
+Don’t worry in case you have a larger head size, we have full-faced helmet with XL, XXL size for you as well.
+Children are also available.
+All of the helmets of ours are in high-quality.

-It will be amazing for riding to the top of Hai Van Pass on Hoi An Bike Rental ‘s bike.
+It will be amazing for riding to Hai Van Pass on Hoi An Bike Rental ‘s bike.

 Beer and wine are not good for driving and you are totally clear about this.
 Once you’ve got yourself some drinks, you must not drive.
 Vietnam’s traffic is sometimes crazy.
 Once drunk it’s hard for you to ride safely.